melowntech/workshop/tutorials/frontend/gpx-viewer.rst

     var view = map.getView();
     view.freeLayers.gpxgeodata = {};

-A simple example which shows how to display geodata can be found `here <https://jsfiddle.net/c8xez624/>`_ .
+A `simple example  <https://jsfiddle.net/c8xez624/>`_ which shows how to display geodata can be found at JSFiddle.

 How to Center Map Position to the Track